 - Dark urine

-Addiction to prescription painkillers such as Norco, Suboxone, Methadone or OxyContin is on the rise around the world.
+Addiction to prescription painkillers is on the rise around the world.
 Whether used therapeutically or recreational, opiates can lead to drug dependence.

-Medically-supervised programs have proven successful in Norco treatment.
+Medically-supervised programs have proven successful in treatment.
 In some cases, in-patient treatment is required.
-Waismann Method offers a rapid detox, has been one of the most successful Norco treatment available. that is safe & effective.
+Waismann Method offers a rapid detox procedure that has been one of the most successful treatments available as well as safe & effective.

 For more information call today at 310-205-0808